Odest Chadwicke Jenkins

 Odest Chadwicke Jenkins (born 1975) is an American computer scientist who is Professor of Computer Science at the University of Michigan.
 Jenkins works on human–computer interaction and the design of robotic systems that learn from demonstration.
 He was awarded the Presidential Early Career Award for Scientists and Engineers in 2006 and made a Fellow of the American Association for the Advancement of Science in 2019.

 Early life and education

 Jenkins enjoyed playing Atari as a child and wanted to become a videogame designer.
 He became aware of Alma College because his mother worked with former President Alan Stone.
 Jenkins studied computer science and mathematics at Alma College.
 In 1993, he was inducted onto the Alma College Dean's List, and in 1996 won the Senior Leadership Award.
 Together with his classmate, Jim Blum, Jenkins set up the first Alma College web server in 1997.
-He moved to Georgia Tech for his graduate studies, working with Jessica Hodgins on simulations of basketball shooting.
-Jenkins moved to the University of Southern California for his doctoral studies, where he worked with Maja Matarić on humanoid agents.
+He moved to Georgia Tech for his graduate studies in computer science, working with Jessica Hodgins on simulations of basketball shooting.
+Jenkins moved to the University of Southern California for his doctoral studies in computer science, where he worked with Maja Matarić on humanoid agents.
 He completed his doctorate in 2003 and was appointed as a postdoctoral researcher.